axelvaldez/radical-companies/_posts/reviews/2023-02-01-network-society-and-future-scenarios-for-a-collaboration-economy.markdown

  </div>

 <h1>The Commons</h1>
- <p class="_quotespan">&hellip; the Commons is an idea different both from state property, where the sate manages a certain resource on behalf of people [?], and from private property, where a private entity exclusde the common use of it.</p>
+ <p class="_citation">&hellip; the Commons is an idea different both from state property, where the sate manages a certain resource on behalf of people [?], and from private property, where a private entity exclusde the common use of it.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>